 NY seniors who are in the top 10% of their graduating class, and plan to attend a SUNY or CUNY school to major in Science, Engineering, Technology or Math can qualify for a full tuition scholarship if they promise to work in their chosen field in NYS for at least 5 years after graduation.
 Visit www.hesc.ny.org/STEM for details and to apply.

 Provides full tuition for full time college students whose parents make less than $110,000 per year combined.
 Students will need to apply in order to receive this scholarship.
 In return they must promise to work in NYS for at least the number of years that they used the scholarship.
+Please be aware:

-* Students and parents need to file the FAFSA (Free Application for Federal Student Aid) and NYS TAP application as soon as possible if they haven't already.
+* Students and parents need to file the FAFSA (Free Application for Federal Student Aid) and NYS TAP application as soon as possible after October 1st.
 Do NOT wait for the Excelsior scholarship, as it is designed to be applied to any tuition costs left over after eligibility for Pell Grant, NYS Tap and other options have been exhausted.

 In order to apply, students must meet eligibility requirements, including:

 - Plan to attend a SUNY or CUNY two or four-year degree program

 - Take 30 credits per year and make progress towards graduation